Mokayed/System-Integration-Mini-Project-EIP/README.md

  The "Topic package" containing the implementation of Topics using the diffrent patterns that u can see by <a href="https://github.com/Mokayed/System-Integration-Mini-Project-EIP/blob/master/TOPIC.PNG">clicking her</a>.
   </li>
 </ul>

+<strong>Conclusion</strong

+  The topic part has to do with getting a list of food-categories and then filter the larger amount of data into a smaller chosen amount of data by using a routing_key.

+  In RPC part we managed to implement our idea and it follows the business process model, we couldgo through those steps:
+  1-first picking a food category,
+  2- picking a food
+  3-pay/not pay.

+  this application processes a larger of amount of data in CSV and JSON format.